DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 The existience of a plugin definition class, whether provided by the core Digital Painting asset or by an external plugin project will result in the Digital Painting Manager Window in the editor displaying athe plugin in the list of available plugins.
 The UI will also provide buttons to enable a plugin from each available group.

-# Plugin Manager

-The Plugin Manager provides the integration code between the Digital Painting core and the asset code.

-## Summary

-In simple cases you will not need a custom plugin manager, but if you need tight integration between Digital Painting and the plugin asset you may need to write one.
-In which case:

-  * Create a new class `CATEGORY_DESCRIPTIVENAME_PluginManager`
-  * Edit the script and make it implement `AbstractPluginManager`
-  * Write code to provide your integration

-## Details

-Each type of plugin must have an implementation of `AbstractPluginManager`, this is a `MonoBehavior` that manages the plugin implementation.
-When the plugin is installed into a scene, this is added as a component on a manager game object.
-The plugin managers role is to communicate between the Digital Painting engine and the plugin implementation, passing appropriate values back and forth.
-That is the plugin manager is the glue between the external asset and the Digital Painting asset.

-The Digital Painting asset provides a number of these managers "out of the box".
-In some cases this will be all you need.
-However, more complex plugins will require you to implement one.
-In our example we will be using the `Agent_PluginManager`, you can find the source for this in `Scripts/Plugin/CATEGORY`, where CATEGORY is as described in the naming convention above.

-Implementing the plugin manager is, usually, the most complicated part of building a plugin.
-It is MonoBehavior that provides the interface between the Digital Painting core and the implementation of that feature.

-TODO: Rename all plugin manager implementations to match the naming convention of `Type_PluginManager`

 # ValidationTest<T> implementation

 The ValidationTest<T> class is used by the Digital Painting core to ensure the plugin is correctly setup.